simonw/datasette-edit-schema/README.md

 ## Permissions

-The `edit-schema` permission governs access.
+The `edit-schema` permission provides access to all functionality.

 You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.

 These permission checks will call the `permission_allowed()` plugin hook with three arguments:

 - `action` will be the string `"edit-schema"`
 - `actor` will be the currently authenticated actor - usually a dictionary
 - `resource` will be the string name of the database

+You can instead use more finely-grained permissions.

+- `edit-schema-create-table` allows users to create a new table.
+The `resource` will be the name of the database.
+- `edit-schema-alter-table` allows users to alter the schema of a table.
+The `resource` will be a tuple of `(database_name, table_name)`.

 ## Screenshot